 Both iterations of Light are characters that are defined by their intelligence.
 And both conform to the only tropes available to them because of this.

 Yagami is popular and looked up to because of his intellect.
 He conforms to the Japanese trope of Top Student.
 He gets the best grades; he is socially adept and popular.
 He is also athletic.
 He is heterosexual and very attractive to girls, but he is in absolute control of his own desires regarding sex.
 He is at the top of the high school ladder.
 SSH rank: Sigma.

 Turner conforms to the American stereotype of the nerd.
 He is highly intelligent and gets good grades but he is socially inept and unpopular.
 He is revered by no one.
 He is bullied by the “Chads” and ignored by the “Stacys.”
 When a girl finally does pay attention to him, he is instantly and completely at her mercy.
 He is at the bottom of the social totem pole.
 SSH rank: Gamma bordering on Omega.

 There are no other high school tropes available to either boy.
 They just aren’t there for a male outsider character who is defined by his intellect.
 Neither Japanese or American society provides alternative tropes for the character of a highly intelligent boy who is an outsider.

-In the far-east achievement must be venerated, it comes with built-in social status.
-This is not the case in the West.
+In the East high intelligence must be venerated, it comes with built-in social status.

 These are just two examples of similar character traits inspiring drastically different tropes.